AlexArendsen/sandpiper/README.md

 server name, login credentials, and the db name you picked in step 2.
 4. Run `install.sql` and `backdoor.bcrypt.sql` found within the `install/`
 directory against your databse.
+5. Create the directory `uploads/de4d2e5d-b744`
-5. Ensure that your server user (eg, `www-data` or `http`) and group have read and write permissions in the `uploads/` directory
+6. Ensure that your server user (eg, `www-data` or `http`) and group have read and write permissions in the `uploads/` directory and everything within it
-6. Run `bower install` to download the necessary dependencies.
+7. Run `bower install` to download the necessary dependencies.
+8. Create a scheduled job on your server to empty the `uploads/.trash` directory on a regular interval.

+Log into the web interface with the username `DEFAULT` and password `DEFAULTPASSWORD`.
+The default user account may be removed and replaced with additional accounts through the web interface.

 ## Credit